-Bear in mind, that if your guinea pig lives without a friend, then you would have to try and dedicate around two hours per day to interact with the cavy.
+Bear in mind that if your guinea pig lives without a cage friend, you have to try and dedicate around two hours per day to interact with the cavy.
 You can split your ‘sessions’, but you have to do your best to spend enough time with your beloved pet on a daily basis.

-By the way, you might be surprised, but guinea pigs are the kind of animals that love gardening!
+You might be surprised, but guinea pigs are the kind of animals that love gardening!
 You can enjoy the company of your pet, while simultaneously doing something else.
-Guinea pigs really like being outside, but make sure to keep an eye on the cavy so that it does not run away and doesn’t chew on any poisonous plants.
+Guinea pigs really like being outside.
+But make sure to keep an eye on the cavy, so that it does not run away and doesn’t chew on any poisonous plants.

 How to Introduce Guinea Pigs to Each Other?

-Unfortunately, sometimes all the measures mentioned above don’t give any significant results.
-Then you are left with one single option – to buy another guinea pig.
-These guys will not only play together.
-The truth is that the bond between guinea pigs can become so strong that the little fellows will be taking care of each other all of their lives.
 For example, if one of the guinea pigs gets into trouble, the other one will start squealing loudly to call you.
-Once one of the guys will become too old and it will be difficult for it to move, then its companion will bring food to the other cavy.
-Isn’t that cute?
+Once one of them becomes too old and it starts being difficult for it to move, then its companion will bring food to it.

 It’s a smart idea to let them meet face to face on neutral territory.
 In such a way, they won’t start fighting.
 The territory can be another cage or a safe room in your house.
-After that, you can start trying to keep the fluffy balls together.
+After that, you can start trying to keep the fluffy balls together in a bigger cage.